Configure forms for attribute editing

 If the field in the layer does not have a default value set, you can configure the element to appear as a combo box or buttons on the form.

-- In the Formatting section, click the Input type drop-down menu to choose how to present this element:
+2. In the Formatting section, click the Input type drop-down menu, and choose one of the following options to present this element:

-- Switch—Form users enable or disable a toggle switch.
+• Switch—Form users turn on or turn off a toggle switch.

 You can change which value equates to an enabled switch by clicking the Switch order of values button next to the switch values.